Superkunair/puppeteer-amazon-linux-2023/README.md

 ![1714263507505](images/README/1714263507505.png)

-#### If using elastic beanstalk be sure to create inside folder .elasticbeanstalk a file that contains installation
+#### If using elastic beanstalk be sure to create inside folder .ebextensions a file that contains installation
 `install-chrome.config`
 ```yaml
 commands: